 The Field Museum is regionally the most important resource for information on fungi and holds one of the largest collections in the country, with close to 250,000 specimens, including mushrooms, microfungi, and lichens.
 Adjunct Curator Dr. Leacock with the help of volunteers studies the fungi of the Chicago Region and North America.
-In addition, the museum has very active research in lichens, with resident curator, postdocs, graduate students, and visiting scientists.
+In addition, the museum has very active research in lichens under the direction of Dr. Thorsten Lumbsch.

 The collections of macrofungi in The Field Museum herbarium date back to an 1842 specimen of Daldinia (carbon balls) from Ontario, an 1845 specimen of Astraeus (earthstar) from Effingham County, Illinois, and an 1857 specimen of Morchella (morel) from the District of Columbia.
 The oldest specimens from the Chicago Region are from 1876 (Lycoperdon, puffball, Cook County) and 1882 (Morchella, morel, McHenry County).